AshleyRayMaceli/ping-pong/README.md

 ## Known Bugs

-_If user picks a large number, the user must scroll all the way back to the top to press the Play Again button_
+_If user picks a large number, the user must scroll all the way back to the top to press the Play Again button_ _One if/else statement in user interface logic to alert user if what they are entering is NaN or a negative number._

 ## Support and contact details